 Thus, this project will seek to take this statement as a core theme, asking accepted delegates to not only imagine how their work could evolve beyond their current interests and understanding, but also imagine how their work connects to those working in other fields.
 There are numerous concurrent and intersecting fields at this current time.

 Looking to encourage innovative inter- and transdisciplinary dialogues, we warmly welcome papers, narratives, presentations, artwork, or performances from all disciplines, professions, and vocations which grapple with issues related with visual literacies and visual imageries.
 These may be related to, but not limited by, any of the following themes;

 1. Visual Literacy as a Focus and Framework

 ~ Is there such a thing as visual literacy in your experience and/or discipline?

-~What are the current debates and directions of your field?
+~What are the current debates in your experience and field?

 ~What are the modes and nodes of interdisciplinary connections to visual literacy in your field?